RELATIVISTIC QUANTUM MECHANICS - 2022/3

 Thus, the summative assessment for this module consists of:

-One two-hour examination (three out of four best answers contribute to the exam mark) at the end of the Semester; worth 80% of the module mark.
+One two-hour end-of-semester examination worth 80% of the module mark.

 Formative assessment and feedback

-Students receive written feedback via a mid-Semester un-assessed coursework assignment.
-Students are encouraged to arrange meetings with the module coordinator for questions and verbal feedback on the weekly comprehension of the material throughout the entire duration of the course.
+Students receive written feedback via a number of marked formative coursework assignments over the entire duration of the module.
+Students are also encouraged to arrange meetings with the module convenor for questions and verbal feedback on the weekly comprehension of the material.

 - Introduce students to the mathematical description of relativistic quantum mechanics.